Exploring the interface of the NDIS and Disability Employment Services: The influence on employment outcomes for

 The budgetary implications of the National Disability Insurance Scheme (NDIS) were rationalised on modelling that the NDIS would lead to improved employment outcomes for many people with disability and their carers, thereby offsetting the cost of the Scheme’s implementation.

-The project will investigate participant and stakeholder perspectives on this interface and its influence on employment outcomes for people with disability.
+The project investigates participant and stakeholder perspectives on this interface and its influence on employment outcomes for people with disability.

 “It really comes down to the NDIA, the planners, the people who are knowledgeable enough about the employment system and the employment opportunities.
 From what we can gather, there are a lot of issues around low expectations for people with disability.” (survey participant)